Natural Stone Cleaning

 Stone-Specific Expertise

-We identify your stone type and match the cleaning method precisely — no guesswork, no risk of damage from inappropriate techniques.
+We identify your stone type and match the cleaning method precisely — no guesswork, no risk of damage.

 Reveals Original Character

-Professional cleaning uncovers colour, texture, and carved detail hidden under years of soiling — transforming the appearance of your property.
+Professional cleaning uncovers colour, texture, and carved detail hidden under years of soiling.

 Prevents Structural Decay

-Removing biological growth and pollution deposits stops the chemical and physical processes that cause stone deterioration.
+Removing biological growth and pollution deposits stops the processes that cause stone deterioration.

 Heritage & Conservation Compliant

-Our methods satisfy conservation officers, Historic England, and planning authority requirements for protected structures.
+Our methods satisfy conservation officers, Historic England, and planning authority requirements.

 Extends Stone Lifespan

-Regular professional cleaning can add decades to the functional life of stonework by preventing progressive surface loss.
+Regular professional cleaning can add decades to the functional life of stonework.

 Adds Property Value

-Clean, well-maintained stonework significantly enhances kerb appeal and perceived property value — particularly important for period homes.
+Clean, well-maintained stonework significantly enhances kerb appeal and perceived property value.

 Stone Cleaning Methods, Materials & Specialist Techniques

 DOFF superheated steam cleaning is our most frequently used system for natural stone.
-Operating at temperatures up to 150°C at very low pressure, DOFF dissolves biological crusts and atmospheric soiling without mechanical impact on the stone surface.
-It is the standard specification for limestone, sandstone, and Portland stone cleaning.
+Operating at temperatures up to 150°C at very low pressure.

-Nebulous spray cleaning uses a very fine mist of water applied over extended periods — sometimes 24–48 hours — to soften and loosen century-old soiling without pressure or chemicals.
-This is the gentlest method available and is specified for the most fragile and historically significant stonework.
+Nebulous spray cleaning uses a very fine mist of water applied over extended periods to soften century-old soiling.

-Chemical poultice treatments are used for specific stain types: iron staining, copper verdigris, oil penetration, and paint ghosting.
-A reactive paste is applied to the stained area, draws the contaminant to the surface over several hours, and is then removed cleanly.
+Chemical poultice treatments are used for specific stain types: iron staining, copper verdigris, oil penetration.

-We also clean reconstituted stone, cast stone, and artificial stone products used widely in post-war construction.
-These materials require individual assessment as their composition varies significantly between manufacturers.
+We also clean reconstituted stone, cast stone, and artificial stone products.

 Frequently Asked Questions